chronoxor/gil/README.md

 # Gil (git link)

-Gil (git link) utility allows to describe and manage complex git repositories dependency with cycles and cross references.
+Gil (git link) tool allows to describe and manage complex git repositories dependency with cycles and cross references.

-This utility provies a solution to the recursive git submodules dependency problem.
+This tool provies a solution to the recursive git submodules dependency problem.